 The Valuable Takeaways of the Medicare Annual Wellness Visit

 Using information collected during an AWV, your doctor will provide you with a personalized preventive care plan, with advice for how you can maintain and improve your health moving forward.
-This includes three health-related documents created especially for you:
+This includes:

 Healthy Planning Based On the Annual Wellness Visit